 He has studied contemporary piano, jazz and improvisation with pianist Christopher Wilson at Blackheath Conservatoire, and jazz piano with David Frankel at the Guildhall School of Music and Drama in London.
 As a teacher, Dee C'rell lectures on the principles of contemporary music, such as electro-acoustic jazz and neo-contempoary music.
 His primary focus is on the emerging development of European music and its relationship with Western and non-Western music, electroacoustic music and the interaction of technology and improvisational music making practices.
 He is acknowledged academically for the coined terminology, contempoary electro-acoustic jazz, for academic study.

-Although an understated musician and composer, Dee C'rell is acknowledged as an influential musician and producer within the progression of the British dance music scene.
+Although an understated musician and composer, Dee C'rell is recognized as an influential musician and producer within the progression of the British dance music scene.
 In the 1990s, he appeared in an article as one of the three most influential keyboard-producers working in American house music alongside, Jimi Polo and Tommy Barbarella.

 He originally appeared within a variety of electronic dance music genres and became recognized by early dance music connoisseurs for his influences on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
 It is now regarded as the first track to feature two male singers in a duet in house music worldwide.
 It was first performed live at the Ministry of Sound in London, alongside one of the pioneers of American dance music, DJ Tony Humphries, and it has since been re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival, on both CD and vinyl on Strut Records; securing Dee C'rell's place in the history of American and British house music.